The Definitive Guide to Start Healthy Eating In Your 50’s and 60’s

 Every Saturday morning I bike into some local markets and pick up a custard tart which is to die for.
 And I would die if I had to stop having them.
 It is one of the highlights of my week.
 That perfectly crunchy, buttery pastry… Sorry, a little distracted for a minute.

-Eating healthy is not about suddenly giving up all the food you love and resorting to Kale salads and spinach and coconut smoothies.
+Eating healthy is not about giving up dishes you love and resorting to Kale salads and spinach and coconut smoothies.

 [Insert cold shudder here]